vitar/sre/docs/130-system-dynamics.md

 Whether feedback reaches the system's allocation logic depends on the element infrastructure defined in the previous chapter.
 Feedback signals must cross Gates, match Receiver Legibility Range, exceed Receiver Threshold, and be parsed within the system's Code context.
 A system may generate feedback signals that never reach its own allocation logic — because Gates block them, because Receivers are not configured to parse them, or because Code defines them as irrelevant.

 This structural dependency explains why some systems self-correct and others do not.
 Self-correction requires not only that balancing feedback exists, but that the system's element infrastructure permits it to reach allocation decisions.
 A system with functioning feedback loops and open signal paths is structurally capable of self-correction.
 A system with blocked or distorted feedback paths is not — regardless of whether balancing signals are being generated.

+The most consequential reinforcing feedback pattern in the model — the loop between accumulating Evolution debt and increasing Survival overhead, in which capability degradation drives higher maintenance effort which further reduces Evolution investment — is formalized as an accumulation interaction in System Metabolism.
+Feedback as defined here is the mechanism; its sustained operation over time produces the accumulation dynamics that determine system trajectory.

 ### Mediator Dynamics